Theoretical Guarantees for AOA-based Localization: Consistency and Asymptotic Efficiency: 2-D scenario

-We have shown that the ML estimator owns consistency and asymptotic efficiency.
-However, the ML problem~\eqref{ML_2d} is non-convex and its global solution is hard to achieve.
-In this section, we introduce a two-step estimation scheme, which can realize the same asymptotic property that the ML estimator possesses.

-Theorem \ref{thm_converge_ML_objfunc} tells that, although $-\ell_n(p)/n$ is non-convex globally, it can be approximated as a convex function in a small neighborhood around the global minimum $p^0$.
-When using local iterative methods, e.g., GN iterations, if the initial value falls within this attraction region, the global minimum can be found.
-Note that a consistent estimator that converges to $p^0$ will eventually fall within the attraction region as $n$ increases.
-As a result, the two-step estimator is formally stated as follows \cite{Gourieroux1995,Mu2017}:
+Proposition \ref{prop_converge_ML_objfunc} indicates that $-\ell_n(p)/n$ is a convex function in a small neighborhood around the global minimum $p^o$ when $n$ is large.
+Therefore, iterative methods—such as GN iterations—can be used to find the global minimum of the non-convex problem, provided that the initial value lies within this region of attraction.
+Notably, a consistent estimator can approach the true value arbitrarily closely as $n$ increases.
+Based on this observation, the two-step estimator is formally presented as follows \cite{Gourieroux1995,Mu2017}:

-\textbf{Step 1.} Derive a globally consistent estimator $\widehat{p}_n$ for the source's coordinates $p^0$.
+\textbf{Step 1.} Derive a consistent estimator $\widehat{p}_n$ for the source's coordinates $p^o$.

-\textbf{Step 2.} Run the GN iteration algorithm with this preliminary estimator as its initial value.
+\textbf{Step 2.} Run one-step GN refinement with this consistent estimator $\widehat{p}_n$ as its initial value.
+This is